You Don’t Know Jack: On the Anniversary of His Days of Our Lives Debut, We Rattle *All* the Forgotten Skeletons in His Closet

 From villain to lovable hero.

 Diagnosed with Hodgkin’s Disease, Days of Our Lives‘ Jack Deveraux first appeared in Salem on April 10, 1987, to seek medical treatment.
-Over the next 35 years, he went from hated to loved and sometimes hated again, with a few actor swaps along the way.
+Over the next three decades (and then some), he went from hated to loved and sometimes hated again, with a few actor swaps along the way.